unbit/uwsgi-docs/articles/OffloadingWebsocketsAndSSE.rst

 The concept is not a new thing, or a uWSGI specific one.
 Projects like nodejs or twisted use it by ages.

+.. note:: an example of a webapp serving a static file is not very interesting, nor the best thing to show, but will be useful later, when presenting a real-world scenario with X-Sendfile

 Immagine this simple WSGI app:

 .. code-block:: python